 Place of Supply in India:

 The first condition for a service to be categorised as an import is that the place of supply must be within the geographical boundaries of India.
-This emphasises that the service’s utilisation or consumption occurs within India’s territory.
-Determining the place of supply is crucial in identifying whether a service qualifies as an import.
+This, in turn, emphasises that the service’s utilisation or consumption occurs within India’s territory.
+Moreover, determining the place of supply is crucial in identifying whether a service qualifies as an import.

 Service Provider’s Location Outside India: